Jorge Orta: Chicago White Sox

 Orta signed with the Chicago White Sox out of the Mexican Baseball League, and made the team out of spring training at shortstop without first playing in the minor leagues.
 He batted just .211 through the middle of May, losing his starting job to Rich Morales.
 He spent two months as a utility infielder before being optioned to the Southern League's Knoxville Sox in mid-July after compiling a .191 batting average, one home run and seven runs batted in.
 After batting .316 with seven home runs at Knoxville, he returned to Chicago when rosters expanded that September.
 His second major league home run was an extra innings game winner on September 19 against Gary Waslewski and the Oakland A's.

 Orta was shifted to second base for the season after batting over .500 in spring training.
 Playing through injuries for much of the year, he batted .266 and tied for second in the American League (AL) with eighteen errors among second basemen.

 Orta began the season batting at the bottom of the White Sox line-up, but was moved up to the number two spot in manager Chuck Tanner's batting order, and batted .411 with 23 runs scored in the month of June.
 More specifically, he batted .516 with four home runs from June 17 to June 23 to earn AL Player of the Week honors.
 For the season, his .316 batting average was second only to Rod Carew in the AL.

 For the season, Orta batted .296 with four home runs and 46 RBIs in the first half to be named to the AL All-Star team, but did not appear in the game due to a pulled hamstring in his right leg.
 He returned healthy on July 17, and batted .314 with seven home runs and 37 RBIs in the second half.

 Prior to the start of the season, the White Sox acquired Jack Brohamer from the Cleveland Indians.
 New Chicago manager Paul Richards opted to use Brohamer at second and Orta at third.
 Orta proved himself a poor third baseman, and was eventually moved into the outfield while rookie Kevin Bell took over at third.
-The Sox narrowly avoided a hundred losses in 1976.
+The Sox lost 97 games in 1976.
 For his part, Orta batted .274, while hitting a career-high fourteen home runs and scoring a career high 74 runs.